 Net Assets with Donor Restrictions - Net assets subject to donor-imposed restrictions.
 Donor-imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
 Gifts of long-lived assets and gifts of cash restricted for the acquisition of long-lived assets are recognized as donor restricted revenue when received, and the related net assets are released from restrictions when the assets are placed in service.
-Donor-imposed restrictions are released, when the stipulated purpose for which the resource was restricted has been fulfilled, or both.
+Donor-imposed restrictions are released when a restriction expires, that is, when the stipulated time has elapsed, when the stipulated purpose for which the resource was restricted has been fulfilled, or both.